Butlin's: Butlins badges

+Each badge was handmade by jewellery manufacturers in London, Dublin or in Birmingham's 'Jewellery Quarter'.
+It was the practice for some campers to keep badges from previous holidays and wear them all on a ribbon.
+Some have become collector's items.
 Additional badges included 'Second Week' badges, Staff badges, 'Concessionaire' badges (for visiting tradesmen – these badges are distinguished by the absence of enamel), Committee badges, Christmas badges, Beaver Club badges, Reunion badges and many others.

 Badges were not issued during Second World War years of 1940 to 1945 as the camps were taken over by the government and used as accommodation for war service personnel.

 Notable badges include 'Skegness 1936' (the first badge issued) and 'Filey 1945', which features the 'V for Victory' in its design and is an exception to the gap of the war years as the camp was the first to reopen after the war just in time for the end of the season in August 1945.

-Barry Island 1965 is the 'Holy Grail' of Butlins badges: the camp didn't open that year as planned.
-The badges were manufactured but never issued; some examples survive.
+The Barry Island 1965 is particularly rare, as the badges were manufactured but never issued, due to the camp not opening that year as planned.

-The original badges were issued every year from 1936 until 1967.
 In 2004, Butlins has again begun selling similar style badges in their on-resort souvenir shops.
 Some of these are of a more modern design, whilst some are close or exact replicas of badges from Butlins earlier days.
 The current badges, however, serve no purpose in identifying guests and are available purely as nostalgic souvenirs.
 Many regular guests like to swap badges with Butlins staff, who often have special badges to swap which are not otherwise available to guests.
 The badge collection ribbons are also sold in Butlins shops and may be used to pin multiple badges to.